Upeka Chitrasena: Personal life

-Chitrasenahas been married to a director of SOS Children's Villages since 1973, and has not had children.
+Chitrasenahas been married to a director of SOS Children's Villages since 1973, and has no children.
 She said in a 2002 interview that her husband gave her the opportunity to be focused in her career.
 She plans to give the leadership of the Chitrasena Vajira Kalayathanaya School to her nephews in the future.

+First she married Siri Perera who was famous as Singapore Siri and Majic Siri.
+They were later divorced.